Deploy a mobile checkout using Vercel

 6. Test the complete flow

-Mobile app screen with light blue background showing a running show icon in a circular light blue container.
-Text reads 'Unlock lifetime access' Below is a prominent blue button with white text saying 'Buy now for $25.00'.
+Mobile app screen with light blue background showing a lock icon with a green tick in a circular light blue container.
+Text reads 'Unlock Scam Protection, VPN, and more.'
+Below is a prominent blue button with white text saying 'Buy now for $60.00'.

 Illustration of the Paddle checkout screen showing product details, price summary, and payment method options including Apple Pay.

 Mobile app screen showing a success message with a mint green circular icon containing a yellow unlocked padlock.
-Text reads 'Lifetime access unlocked.
+Text reads 'You unlocked access for 1 year.
 Enjoy!'
 Below is a bright green button with white text saying 'Start now'.

 We're now ready to test the complete purchase flow end-to-end!
 If you're using a sandbox account, you can take a test payment using our test card details: